Side effects LArginine

 A note of warning, if you have had a heart attack please get good advice regarding large doses of L-arginine because too high a dose may have an adverse effect.

 In one study the main cause of Ed or erectile dysfunction was a lack of enough blood flow to the penis, this can be corrected by taking a drug (Viagra) or food supplement that contains nitric oxide, the nitric oxide will help to dilate the blood vessels and improve the flow of blood to the genital area and the penis.

-Read more on the best L-Arginine supplements for ED erectile dysfunction
+Read more on the best L-Arginine supplements for ED erectile dysfunction by clicking here.

 Women have found arginine to be supportive in increasing blood flow to the genital area leading to an increase in libido.

 People that eat a diet with low amounts of arginine often find that a wound will take longer than normal to clear up or heal itself.
 The reason for this is a diminished amount of collagen content around the site of the wound-arginine encourages hormone production thus stimulating a metabolic path for the healing process-Arginine enhances blood flow to the wounded area and increases the amount of collagen so necessary for healing to take place.

 Body builders use L-arginine because of its ability to improve the growth hormone in the body.
 It is needed for the fusion of proteins and promoting lean muscle mass, L-arginine is noted to help with circulation, so it enhances the endurance levels and condition of people who work out, it also helps with recovery times and muscle damage.